 A tried-and-true part of most well-equipped home offices, webcams strike a good balance between high quality and ease of use.
 With a webcam, you’ll be able to dial in the best video settings for your particular office setup and get a high-definition, professional look for any virtual meeting or online conference.

 We recommend webcams as the best camera for work conferencing since they give you the best video quality with the least amount of fuss.
 But what’s the best webcam for working from home?
 Glad you asked.

 Now that we’ve narrowed down the selection to webcams, here are a few different options for your work-from-home setup.

 A common problem that arises during Zoom calls is a pixelated or laggy feed––an immediate momentum and productivity killer.
 With 1080p resolution at 60fps, StreamCam is optimized for live streaming and ensures smooth, natural on-camera motion for both live and recorded video.
 That means your virtual meetings will feel as in-person as possible.
 Plus, StreamCam helps you look professional and ready for anything in any setting thanks to tools like auto-focus, auto-zoom, and smart light exposure.
-You can even save your favorite camera settings with Logitech Capture software so your setup is dialed in before your coffee is even done.
+You can even save your favorite camera settings with G HUB software so your setup is dialed in before your coffee is even done.